BaiyangZhang/oldBlog/_posts/2023-06-30-Note-on-Quantization-of-Skyrme-Model.md

 $$
 A = a_ {0} + i \mathbf{a}\cdot \mathbf{\tau},\quad a_ {\mu}a_ {\mu}=1,\quad  \mu=0,1,2,3.
 $$
 where the summation convention has been adopted.
-The above equation is a general property for all $SU(2)$ matrices.
+It is a general property for all $SU(2)$ matrices.
 In terms of $a$'s the Lagrangian becomes
 $$
 L = -M + 2\lambda \dot{a}_ {\mu}\dot{a}_ {\mu}\tag{4}.
 $$